Funding Sources and Discounts

-Tuition Discount: A 15% tuition discount is available for Virginia residents who are educators working in a public or non-public PreK-12 school that is located in Virginia and are enrolled in a CEHD graduate program.
+Tuition Discount: A 15% tuition discount is available for Virginia residents who are enrolled in a CEHD graduate program and are educators working in a public or non-public PreK-12 school located in Virginia.

 The out-of-state tuition discount is approximately 40% off the university’s approved rate for out-of-state graduate students (please see studentaccounts.gmu.edu/tuition-fees for current rate information).

 Fellowships: Graduate fellowships are awards that provide support to masters and doctoral students for research, writing, fieldwork, language study, professional development, or independent projects undertaken in conjunction with a degree program.